 The Community Program currently includes an Enrichment Band and Orchestra for the younger musician with just four months to two years’ experience.
 Rehearsing simultaneously is the string chamber orchestra and Symphonic Band, for those with a minimum of two years’ experience.
 In addition, both ensembles combine weekly for full orchestra experience.

 The Encore Summer Music Camp began in 1997 for strings only, adding winds in 1998.
 Now in its 17th season, the week-long day camp is run in both Carroll and Howard counties.
 The camp experience includes band, orchestra and chorus concentrates.
 The camp staff members are some of the finest educational professionals in the area with years of experience.

-In 2003, the Encore Academy was created as a musical outlet for the Homeschool community, providing band instruction in small group settings.
+In 2003, the Encore Academy was created in Carroll County as a musical outlet for the Homeschool community, providing band instruction in small group settings.
 A Howard County location opened in 2018, and Frederick County in 2019.
 Students can join the program learning an instrument with no prior experience necessary.
 The Academy is comprised of three levels of bands (beginning, intermediate, and advanced) under the direction of founder/director, Mindy Niles.

 As the years progress, we continue to add ensembles to fit the needs of the community.
 The unique focus of the organization is “intergenerational.”
 Our members range from elementary level students to retired professionals, with several parent-child combinations.
 It is our goal to promote the different ages and diverse levels of musicianship in a way that we can learn from each other.
 Bringing families together and helping to bridge the gap between generations, with all ages working together to provide an enriching service for the community.
 Through the exchange of ideas and personal interaction, adults and children work together to create a musical experience that will last a lifetime.